craftercms/docs/source/developers/projects/engine/api/templating-api.rst

 Running Scripts/Controllers
 ---------------------------

-Crafter Engine allows executing scripts/controllers from inside Freemarker templates by using the tag ``@crafter.controller``.
+Crafter Engine allows executing scripts/controllers from inside Freemarker templates by using the tag ``@controller``.
 It requires a single parameter, ``path``, which is the path of the script/controller in the project:

 .. code-block:: html
    :force:
    :caption: Running Scripts/Controllers from inside Freemarker templates

-   <@crafter.controller path=“/scripts/plugins/MyPlugin/1/get-tweets.groovy” />
+   <@controller path=“/scripts/plugins/MyPlugin/1/get-tweets.groovy” />
-   <@crafter.controller path=“/scripts/plugins/MyPlugin/1/get-fbs.groovy” />
+   <@controller path=“/scripts/plugins/MyPlugin/1/get-fbs.groovy” />

 ------------------------